 Transylvanian Highlands Eco destination includes national protected areas and protected areas that are part of European Natura 2000 network, the largest ecological network in the world, with over 25,000 sites, of which 531 in Romania - 7 of them in Transylvanian Highlands.

-The large number of important natural sites make our eco destination the second largest protected area in the country, after the Danube Delta Biosphere Reservation, with a total of 267,438 ha.
-It is home to a population of about 90,000 inhabitants, distributed in 44 municipalities and 3 counties (Sibiu, Mureș and Brașov).
+The large number of important natural sites make our eco destination the second largest protected area in the country, after the Danube Delta Biosphere Reservation.
+With a total of 267,438 ha, it is home to a population of about 90,000 inhabitants, distributed in 44 municipalities and 3 counties (Sibiu, Mureș and Brașov).

-Studies show that the area includes many species of fauna and flora, which are nationally and internationally threatened: flora (angelica or wild celery, arnica, lady's slipper wild orchid, daffodils and small pasque flowers), fauna - mammals (wolf, bear, wild cat, otter), birds (Eurasian sparrow hawk, Northern goshawk, corncrake), reptile and amphibian species (Fire-Bellied Toad), protected species of fish and butterflies.
+Here you can observe many species of fauna and flora, which are nationally and internationally threatened: flora (angelica or wild celery, arnica, lady's slipper wild orchid, daffodils and small pasque flowers), fauna - mammals (wolf, bear, wild cat, otter), birds (Eurasian sparrow hawk, Northern goshawk, corncrake), reptile and amphibian species (Fire-Bellied Toad), protected species of fish and butterflies.